A girth is a girth, right? Wrong!

 So there you have it - Prolite Anatomical Girths are awesome, that is why we as Ireland's premium saddle outfitters endorse them in combination with correct saddle fit for the very best results possible.

 Now all you have to do is choose between Black or Brown.

-Added to this we also offer the very best online prices available anywhere in Europe including the UK, we permanently carry every size and colour of Prolite Girths in stock.
+Added to this we also offer the very best online prices available anywhere in Europe including the UK and N. Ireland, we permanently carry every size and colour of Prolite Girths in stock.